-The Global strategy outlines a vision of considerably reduced morbidity and mortality due to harmful use of alcohol and their ensuing social consequences (paragraph 8).
+- 1. Reflect Global strategy guiding principles re conflict of interest in development of Action Plan The Global strategy outlines a vision of considerably reduced morbidity and mortality due to harmful use of alcohol and their ensuing social consequences (para 8).
 It goes on to draw up some important guiding principles which need to be integrated into an action plan.
-Among the principles the following should be noted (paragraph 12).

-a.
-Public policies and interventions to prevent and reduce alcohol-related harm should be guided and formulated by public health interests and based on clear public health goals and the best available evidence. [...]
+Among the principles the following should be noted (para 12). - Public policies and interventions to prevent and reduce alcohol-related harm should be guided and formulated by public health interests and based on clear public health goals and the best available evidence.

 c.
-All involved parties have the responsibility to act in ways that do not undermine the implementation of public policies and interventions to prevent and reduce harmful use of alcohol.
-All involved parties have the responsibility to act in ways that do not undermine the implementation of public policies and interventions to prevent and reduce harmful use of alcohol.
+All involved parties have the responsibility to act in ways that do not undermine the implementation of public policies and interventions to prevent and reduce harmful use of alcohol